poetix/aoc2024/README.md

 My first pass at this was quick and dirty, because I had a Leaderboard to climb.

 Having got my stars, I set about eliminating intermediate data structures.
-Each line in the puzzle input represents a series of integers, and we're interested in knowing whether the differences between integers in the series have the following properties:
+Each line in the puzzle input represents a series of integers, and we're interested in knowing whether the differences between adjacent integers in the series have the following properties:

 1. They all have the same sign, either positive or negative.
 2. They are all within the range 1-3 inclusive.

-If we have an iterator containing the differences between levels, we can validate this in a single pass:
+An array of integers ("levels") is deemed "safe" if these conditions hold on their deltas.
+If we have an iterator containing just these deltas, we can validate this in a single pass:

 ```java
 private static boolean deltasAreSafe(PrimitiveIterator.OfInt deltas) {